 18.11.2025: Jesús Fernández-Villaverde – Deep learning for solving economic models

 Presenter: Jesús Fernández-Villaverde Affiliation: University of Pennsylvania, Department of Economics.
-Paper: Deep Learning for Solving Economic Models.
-Date: November 18, 2025.
+Paper – Slides Date: November 18, 2025.
 Time: 15:00 Israel Time.
 Abstract: The ongoing revolution in artificial intelligence, especially deep learning, is transforming research across many fields, including economics.
 Its impact is particularly strong in solving equilibrium economic models.
-These models … Read more
+These models often lack closed-form solutions, … Read more

 05.03.2024: Jules van Binsbergen – (Almost) 200 years of news-based economic sentiment